There’s so much I love about Chicago, and I’ll openly admit that their famous Chicago food is on the top of my list of reasons why!

 If you end up trying any of these amazing and delicious snacks tag me on insta @wtfab.
 I love seeing what you all decide to do.

-Looking for more travel content?
-Be sure to explore my travel guides here.
+Heading to Chicago?
+Be sure to explore my other Chicago travel guides here.

 The food Chicago is most known for are: